Chilldoggu/OsuSongetter/README.md

 Extract audio files from osu beatmaps.
 Beatmaps are being downloaded from beatmap mirror [chimu.moe](https://chimu.moe/) (bless).

 ## How?
-Put your beatmapset ids into `beatmapset_id.txt`.
+Put your beatmapset ids into `beatmapset_id.json`.
 You can get ids from url of osu beatmap site.
 Remember not to confuse beatmapset id with beatmap id.

 ## Why?
 Because I wanted to store my favourite songs from osu locally and listen to them sometime.